DrFelder/ppr/README.md

 Now you can use the database via the ppruser.
 To fill the database with tables and such, simply use the [MySQL script](mysqlscript.sql) provided by the repository.

+If you want to use the application now, you'll have to specify the access data for your database.
+To do that, edit the [configuration file src/main/resources/config/database.properties](src/main/resources/config/database.properties).

 You can find the documentation under https://github.com/DrFelder/ppr-documentation